sbaeunker/audioToMidiConverter/README.md

 ### Running

-Pass audio file to convert as first parameter.
-E. g. `./main.exe .\audioFiles\SpracheTest1.wav`
+Pass path of audio file to convert as first parameter (required).

+Currently supported formats are: WAV, AIFF

+Example call: `./main.exe .\audioFiles\SpracheTest1.wav`

 Other (optional) parameters are: